grssnbchr/categorical-spatial-interpolation/analysis/index.md

 I also use some `dplyr` magic to only retain the 8 most prominent dialects in the 150k point data set.
 Why?
-Because plotting more than 8 different colors in the final map is a pain for the eyes – the different areas couldn't be distinguished anymore.
+Because plotting more than 8 different colors in the final map is a pain for the eyes – the different areas couldn’t be distinguished anymore.
 But bear in mind: The more we summarize the data set, the more local specialities we lose (endemic dialects that only appear in one city, for instance).